top of page

 1. Calendar It: Whether you keep a paper planner or an electronic calendar, calendar your personal, family, and professional to do items.
 Writing everything down (physically or electronically) will help you stay on task AND will significantly reduce the mental energy that fatigues you working about or actually forgetting something.
 I have recently graduated to electronic calendaring.
 I LOVE the reminder alarms!

-2. Before going to bed at night, preview the next calendar day and your to do list.
-If you've over scheduled the next day see what you can take off your to do list by either delegating (finding additional resources), rescheduling, or canceling all together.
-It will help you create a strategy for success before going to sleep so you're not up all night stressing about things.
+2. Before going to bed at night, preview your to do list for the next day.
+If you've over scheduled the next day, see what you can take off your to do list by either delegating (finding additional resources), rescheduling, or canceling all together.
+It will help you create a strategy for success before going to sleep so you're not up all-night stressing about things.

 3. Think about it!
 When someone asks you to do something, ask for time to think about it.
 You'll want to check your availability from not only a calendar perspective but also from an energy perspective.